 The following section outlines the risk assessment factors and scoring that Kittelson used to examine each RFFA project application.
+A complete list of the Project Management and Inherent Risk factors is included in Appendix A.

-Additionally, this section covers the influence that the stage of project development the applicant is requesting funding for has on the project's risks.
+This section also addresses how the influence of the project development stage the applicant is requesting funding for impacts the project's risks scores.
 This methodology was based on a review of risk evaluation best practices, the lessons and experiences of the project team from conducting a similar analysis for the 2025-2027 RFFA cycle, updated to reflect changes over the last few years, and applied to the pool of applications received for the 2028-2030 RFFA cycle.